Malachi Jones (gridiron football): Second stint with Empire

 After the AAF suspended football operations, Jones re-signed with the Albany Empire of the AFL on April 10, 2019.
 For the first game of the year, Jones contributed to the win with 11 catches for 94 yards and a score.
 After recording back to back games with over 100 receiving yards and 2 touchdowns, Jones was suspended so that he could work out with the Tennessee Titans of the NFL.
 Jones did not miss a game, having been reinstated in time for a 10 catch, 179 yard and 3 touchdown performance in week 4 to keep Albany undefeated.
 It was not until Jones' streak of 5 games with 100 yards receiving was broken that the Empire had their first loss of the season.
 In 12 regular season games, Jones had 9 games with at least 100 yards receiving, and continued his streak of scoring at least once in every game of the regular season.
 He finished with 1,440 yards and 25 touchdown catches; Jones was the only AFL receiver with at least 1,000 yards in 2019, a year which culminated in Jones and the Empire winning ArenaBowl XXXII.

 Montreal Alouettes

-In October 2019, Jones was selected in the 10th round (74th overall) by the Seattle Dragons in the Skills Portion of the 2020 XFL Draft.
+In October 2019, Jones was selected in the 10th round (74th overall) by the Seattle Dragons in the Skills Portion of the 2020 XFL draft.

 Jones did not sign with the XFL, and instead signed a two-year contract with the Montreal Alouettes of the Canadian Football League on December 4, 2019.
 He was placed on the retired list by the team on June 22, 2021, after receiving a job offer from Lululemon.

 Third stint with Empire

-Jones signed with the relaunched Albany Empire of the National Arena League on June 17, 2021.
+Jones signed with the relaunched Albany Empire of the NAL on June 17, 2021.

 Carolina Cobras

-On July 14, 2022, Jones signed with the Carolina Cobras of the National Arena League (NAL).
+On July 14, 2022, Jones signed with the Carolina Cobras of the NAL.